King William the Conqueror Family Tree & Biography 1028-1087

 King William I

-William was crowned King William I of England on 25th December 1066 at Westminster cathedral.
+William was crowned King William I of England on 25th December 1066 at Westminster Abbey.
 For the first five years of his reign he faced repeated uprisings against his rule by the Anglo-Saxons.
 They were all ruthlessly suppressed.
 William also faced repeated rebellions and conflicts in Normandy and was frequently recalled to Normandy.
 Following the Norman Conquest he gained the nickname William the Conqueror.

 In 1078 William ordered construction of a fortified tower in London.
 Made of white stone it became known as the White Tower and now forms the inner part of the Tower of London.